ylhyra/ylhyra_content/not_data/content/explanations/Cases/Second_case.md

 {/{a1|type=explanation}}

 There are four [[cases]] in Icelandic.
-The '''second case''' in the [[declension table]] is known as the "accusative case".<ref>On Ylhýra we refer to it as the "second case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].
+The '''second case''' in the [[declension table]] is known as the "accusative case".<note>On Ylhýra we refer to it as the "second case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].

 In Icelandic the first case is called '''þolfall''' and is abbreviated as '''þf.''' Þolfall literally means "suffering/enduring case".
-The English name "accusative" means "having been blamed" in Latin.</ref> It shows that the word is having something done to it.
+The English name "accusative" means "having been blamed" in Latin.</note> It shows that the word is having something done to it.

 The [[helper word]] you use to force a word into the second case is „um“ ("about").